FIVE DEMONSTRATION SITES

 ABOUT THESE DEMONSTRATION SITES

-The systems will be demonstrated at four demo sites: a pilot office building in Seville (Spain, ACCIONA Construction); a water treatment plant in Madrid (Canal de Isabel II & ACCIONA Water); a Pulp and Paper mill in Setubal (Portugal, The Navigator Company); and a student hall in Badajoz (Spain, University of Extremadura).
+The systems will be demonstrated at five demo sites: a pilot office building in Seville (Spain, ACCIONA Construction); a water treatment plant in Madrid (Canal de Isabel II & ACCIONA Water); a Pulp and Paper mill in Setubal (Portugal, The Navigator Company); a student hall in Badajoz (Spain, University of Extremadura) and a thermal lab in Gipuzkoa (Spain).

-During the first year of the project, the Demo sites have been evaluated in order to be equipped with their respective LowUP systems during the next year.
+During the first year of the project, the demo sites have been evaluated in order to be equipped with their respective LowUP systems during the next year.
 In parallel, the individual components have been designed and customized for each one of the sites.
+Click on the demo sites to view the infographics.

 CONCEPT OF THE DEMONSTRATION: The goal is to use solar energy to heat an office space, using hybrid thermal-PV solar collectors which also produce electricity for the system, with a heat pump as a back-up system for the moments of solar absence.